Bachelorette's Dale Moss Accused of Cheating on Clare Crawley Throughout Entire Engagement - E! Online

 Wellllllll, unless that's some sort of hip new slang, he shouldn't bet on it.

 Because not 24 hours after the 32-year-old and the franchise's 16th lead announced the end of their five-month engagement, leaving the door just slightly ajar for a reconciliation, it became clear that their breakup was more Hannah Brown-Jed Wyatt, less Ben Higgins-Lauren Bushnell.
 Put plainly, multiple sources familiar with the situation tell E!
-News they believe Moss has been cheating on Crawley throughout their engagement.
+News that Crawley believes Moss has been cheating her throughout their engagement.

 He and the woman in question (E!
 News has chosen not to name her at this time) have been in communication since at least late 2019, but Moss insisted to Crawley, 39, that theirs was merely a business relationship.
 Still, "Clare has always been skeptical," says one source with knowledge of the circumstance.
 "She never trusted the friendship and thought it was shady."
 And as their nascent romance began to splinter, her worst suspicions were confirmed.